Bullying And Workers’ Compensation Claims

 If you feel that the matter of workplace bullying has not been adequately handled by your employer you could speak with the Fair Work Ombudsman.

-If your doctor certifies that you are totally or partially unable to work due to stress/anxiety caused by your workplace, you may be eligible to make a claim for workers’ compensation which if accepted can include payment of reasonable medical expenses and weekly payments to cover loss of earnings.
+If your doctor certifies that you are totally or partially unable to work due to stress/anxiety caused by your workplace, you may be eligible to claim workers’ compensation.
+If your claim is accepted you could receive payment of reasonable medical expenses and weekly payments to cover loss of earnings.

 How we can help